flavorly/vanilla-components/packages/documentation/src/guide/variants.md

 ## Using Variants

-One of the main features of Vanilla Components is the usage of variants as explained on the [configuration](./configuration) section, when using variants the component will swap the classes automatically while preserving the `fixedClasses` you may use the `variant` prop to quickly toggle different variants.
+One of the main features of Vanilla Components is the usage of variants as explained in the [configuration](./configuration) section, when using variants the component will swap the classes automatically while preserving the `fixedClasses` you may use the `variant` prop to quickly toggle different variants.

-There is one special variant for errors called `error`, this variant it meant to be temporary and once you change or interact the component it will fallback the original variant provided initially ( if any ).
+There is one special variant for errors called `error`, this variant is meant to be temporary and once you change or interact with the component it will fall back to the original variant provided initially ( if any ).

-You may use variants as shown bellow :
+You may use variants as shown below:

 ```vue
 <template>
     <Button variant="soft-red"/>